On equal-input and monotone Markov matrices: Uniqueness of embedding and further directions

 \section{Uniqueness of embedding and further directions}

 The explicit treatment of $\cM_{3,\preccurlyeq}$ in the previous section shows that some useful sufficient criteria for unique embeddability should be in store, such as the one stated in \cite[Sec.~2.3]{Higham} for Markov matrices with distinct positive eigenvalues.
-Let us first recall a classic result on the existence of a real logarithm, which can be found in many places, for instance in \cite[Sec.~8.8.2]{Gant} or as \cite[Thm.~1]{Culver}.
+Let us first recall a classic result on the existence of a real logarithm {of a given matrix,} which can be found in {several} places, for instance in \cite[Sec.~8.8.2]{Gant} or as \cite[Thm.~1]{Culver}.

 \begin{fact} For\/ $B\in \mathrm{GL} (d,\RR )$, the equation\/ $B = \ee^R$ has a solution\/ $R\in \Mat (d,\RR)$ if and only if every elementary Jordan block of\/ $B$ with an eigenvalue on the negative real axis occurs with even multiplicity.
 When\/ $B$ is diagonalisable, this simplifies to the condition that each eigenvalue of\/ $B$ on the negative real axis has even algebraic multiplicity. \end{fact}